byandell/qtl2feather/README.md

 R/qtl2feather is a new package that uses [feather](https://github.com/wesm/feather) to store a genotype probabilitis in a feather database for rapid access.
 It is fully integrated with
 [R/qtl2](http://kbroman.org/qtl2) (aka qtl2).
 See that package for the bigger story of the qtl2 suite of routines.

+This package, while new, is deprecated.
+Please instead use [R/qtl2fst](https://github.com/rqtl/qtl2fst), which relies on the [fst package](http://www.fstpackage.org/).

 ---

 ### Installation